Pirates of the Caribbean: The Eye of the Wind

 Jack: “What are you getting at, mate?”

 Bill: “That plantation she burned?
-That was over 100 years ago.
+That was nearly 100 years ago.
 Anne does not age.
-I don’t know why, and so long as we rob the Church of its ill-gotten riches, I don’t care.
+I do not know why, and so long as we rob the Church of its ill-gotten riches, I do not care.
 But you should watch your step.”

 Barbossa: “We’ve been doing very little church-robbing of late.”